 - 1. On or before December 1, 2003, OPD shall develop a policy so that, OPD personnel who become aware that a citizen wishes to file a complaint shall bring such citizen immediately, or as soon as circumstances permit, to a supervisor or IAD or summon a supervisor to the scene.
 If there is a delay of greater than three (3) hours, the reason for such delay shall be documented by the person receiving the complaint.
 In the event that such a complainant refuses to travel to a supervisor or to wait for one, the member/employee involved shall make all reasonable attempts to obtain identification, including address and phone number, as well as a description of the allegedly wrongful conduct and offending personnel, from the complainant and any witnesses.
 This information, as well as a description of the complaint, shall immediately, or as soon as circumstances permit, be documented on a Complaint Form and submitted to the immediate supervisor or, in his/her absence, the appropriate Area Commander, and shall be treated as a complaint.
 The supervisor or appropriate Area Commander notified of the complaint shall ensure the Communications Division is notified and forward any pertinent documents to the IAD. - 2.
 An on-duty supervisor shall respond to take a complaint received from a jail inmate taken into custody by OPD, who wishes to make a complaint of Class I misconduct contemporaneous with the arrest.
 The supervisor shall ensure the Communications Division is notified and forward any pertinent documents to the IAD.
 All other misconduct complaints by a jail inmate shall be handled in the same manner as other civilian complaints. - 3.
 In each complaint investigation, OPD shall consider all relevant evidence, including circumstantial, direct and physical evidence, and make credibility determinations, if feasible.
 OPD shall make efforts to resolve, by reference to physical evidence, and/or use of follow-up interviews and other objective indicators, inconsistent statements among witnesses. - 4.
 OPD shall develop provisions for the permanent retention of all notes, generated and/or received by OPD personnel in the case file. - 5.
 OPD shall resolve each allegation in a complaint investigation using the "preponderance of the evidence" standard.
 Each allegation shall be resolved by making one of the following dispositions: Unfounded, Sustained, Exonerated, Not Sustained, or Administrative Closure.
-The Department shall use the following criteria for determining the appropriate disposition: - a.
-Unfounded: The investigation disclosed sufficient evidence to determine that the alleged conduct did not occur.
-This finding shall also apply when individuals named in the complaint were not involved in the alleged act.
+The Department shall use the following criteria for determining the appropriate disposition:

-First NSA Sustainability Period Report of the Independent Monitor for the Oakland Police Department October 3, 2022 Page 5 of 35
+Second NSA Sustainability Period Report of the Independent Monitor for the Oakland Police Department December 22, 2022 Page 5 of 32